LaurenC2022/Data_structures_and_Algorithms/recap_basic_data_structures/recap_basic_data_structure_notes.md

 2. **Dynamic Array**: Holds ordered data with indexed access, allowing for dynamic resizing.
 Common underlying data structure: Array.

+    - **Dynamic Array**: This is a general term for an array that can resize itself when elements are added or removed.
+It provides random access to elements and typically doubles its size when it runs out of space.
+    - **Vector**: In C++, a vector is a specific implementation of a dynamic array provided by the Standard Template Library (STL).
+It offers additional functionalities like automatic resizing, iterators, and member functions for easier manipulation.

 3. **Stack**: Allows insertion and removal of items only at the top of the stack (LIFO - Last In, First Out).
 Common underlying data structure: Linked List.

 4. **Queue**: Allows insertion of items at the end and removal from the front (FIFO - First In, First Out).
 Common underlying data structure: Linked List.